 - A hyperlink can have one or more hyperlink annotations that modify the processing semantics of that hyperlink.

-Now the above points clearly should tell you about the importance of semantics of your web content.
-But if you want to read information from Google webmasters help https://support.google.com/webmasters/answer/96569?hl=en&ref_topic=2371375 which states this:
+Now the above point clearly should tell you about the importance of semantics of your web content.

 “Nofollow” provides a way for webmasters to tell search engines “Don’t follow links on this page” or “Don’t follow this specific link.”